Easy15 min📋 7 steps🛠 1 tools

 Semi-gloss is what survives moisture and constant touching.
 Bathrooms generate steam that flat and eggshell paints absorb, leading to bubbling and mildew; semi-gloss repels water and wipes clean.
 Kitchens take grease splatter that flat absorbs permanently; semi-gloss can be cleaned with a sponge.
 Interior trim and doors take fingerprints, shoes, vacuum-cleaner bumps; semi-gloss handles all three and reads as clean architectural definition.
 The visible sheen is the cost — every roller mark and drywall imperfection shows.
 Surface prep matters more in semi-gloss than any other sheen.

-Step 5 of Paint Sheen Comparison — Flat to High-Gloss, by Room and Surface: Semi-Gloss — Bathrooms, Kitchens, Trim, Doors
+Step 5 of Paint Sheen Comparison: Flat to High-Gloss, by Room: Semi-Gloss — Bathrooms, Kitchens, Trim, Doors

 Warning